-An article on the front page of the New York Times at the time of the approval contained my prediction that the speedy approval was a major step forward in the "scientific and commercial viability" of recombinant DNA technology.
-"We have now come of age," I was quoted as saying, and potential investors and entrepreneurs agreed: Seeing that biopharmaceuticals would compete with other medicines on a level playing field, the "biotechnology industry" was on the fast track.
-This kicked off an era that within a couple of decades would see recombinant DNA-derived drugs and those made with another biotechnology - monoclonal antibody technology - dominate drug development.
-Sales are in the hundreds of billions of dollars annually, and recombinant DNA- and monoclonal antibody-derived drugs dominate the top ten sales leaders in the pharmaceutical sector.
+The Humulin approval had significant effects.
+A New York Times article mentioned my prediction that the speedy approval was a major step forward in the "scientific and commercial viability" of recombinant DNA technology.
+"We have now come of age," I said, and potential investors and entrepreneurs agreed.
+Seeing that biopharmaceuticals would compete with other medicines on a level playing field, the "biotechnology industry" was on the fast track.

-The rapid human insulin approval was not the beginning of a trend toward regulatory enlightenment, however.
-Even with a toolbox of improved technologies available to both the FDA and industry, bringing a new drug to market on average now takes 10-12 years and costs over \$2.5 billion.
+The rapid human insulin approval proved to be an anomaly.
+Even with a toolbox of improved technologies available to both the FDA and industry, bringing a new drug to market on average now takes 10-12 years and costs, on average, over \$2.5 billion.
 Regulators are highly risk-averse, few new drugs are approved without convening extramural advisory committees, and decisions are sometimes hijacked by political forces outside the FDA.